 Global warming; climate change with unpredictable weather patterns; renewable resources and sustainable infrastructures: everywhere you turn today, there are environmental issues that are having an increasingly urgent impact on our private and professional lives.
-At work, as at home, a gradual awareness – if not slight panic – is setting in that our ancient planet is getting exhausted supporting 7 billion humans plus its flora and fauna.
+At work, as at home, a gradual awareness – if not panic – is setting in that our ancient planet is getting exhausted supporting 7 billion humans plus its flora and fauna.

 What is green computing?

 So it is that so-called “green computing” has been gaining traction in both hardware and software development.
-Also known as “green technology,” green computing involves using computers and their accompanying resources and systems as environmentally responsibly as humanly possible.
-Sustainable practices include using energy-efficient central processing units (CPUs), servers and other peripherals.
-Key, too, is the drive to minimise resource consumption and, at the end of the line, carry out responsible and safe disposal of e-waste.
+Also known as “green technology,” green computing means using computers and their accompanying resources and systems in as eco friendly a way as possible to reduce the amount of energy being consumed.

 A report by Pierre Delforge has highlighted this: he notes that “Computers and monitors are among the biggest energy consumers among electronics.
 Keeping them running takes the equivalent of 30 large power plants while emitting 65 million metric tons of carbon dioxide pollution.
 Unfortunately, much of that energy is wasted when computers sit idle — particularly with desktops, which draw power from a wall outlet instead of a battery and thus give manufacturers little incentive to optimize energy use”

 Barbara Brady, of GreenBiz Group, comments on the report that “the energy waste — and therefore potential for energy efficiency — is even a bigger deal for very high performance computers, using very demanding chips.
 They continue to draw the power needed for the demanding computing activity of high performance graphics even as the user stops to get a cup of coffee or slows down processing needs by simply surfing the net or checking email” .